MTA Real Estate Department

 For more information regarding Grand Central Terminal real estate specific opportunities and inquiries click here.

-Requests for Proposals (RFP)—More Information
+Request for Proposals (RFP) — More Information

 MTA invites all interested parties to submit a proposal in response to an announcement of an RFP.
 The specific requirements of any RFP and the documents required in support of any proposal will be detailed in the RFP information packet which is available on-line via the links shown above.